Miitel Nickel Mine

 McMahon/Durkin and Otter Juan (showing channel structures)

-Wannaway Nickel Mine
+Wannaway Nickel Mine (not in operation)

 The Wannaway Nickel Mine was discovered in the early 1980s and mined between 1984 and 1998 by WMC Resources Ltd, producing 553,000 tonnes at 2.3% nickel for 12,560 tonnes of nickel metal.
 The original ore body was mined out by 1998, but WMC discovered a second, higher grade ore body alongside it.
 Mincor acquired the mine from WMC in 2001, before any mining had taken place in this second ore body.